erigontech/erigon/docs/programmers_guide/guide.md

 The entire collection of keys form one implicit prefix group, with the empty prefix.

 Merkle Patricia tree hashing rules first remove redundant parts of each key within groups, making key-value pairs so-called "leaf nodes".
-They correspond to `shortNode` type in the file [trie/node.go](../../trie/node.go).
 To produce the hash of a leaf node, one applies the hash function to the two-piece RLP (Recursive Length Prefix).
 The first piece is the representation of the non-redundant part of the key.
 And the second piece is the representation of the leaf value corresponding to the key, as shown in the member function `hashChildren` of the type `hasher` [trie/hasher.go](../../trie/hasher.go), under the `*shortNode` case.